 She received her master's and Ph.D. in anthropology, with a specialization in Maya archaeology, from the University of California at Riverside.
 Her undergraduate degree was in anthropology from San Diego State University (1991).
 She has been conducting fieldwork and archival research in Mexico since 1993.

 She has written journal articles, book chapters and three edited books on Maya archaeology: Quintana Roo Archaeology (with Justine Shaw), Lifeways in the Northern Maya Lowlands: New Approaches to Archaeology in the Yucatán Peninsula (with Bethany Morrison) and The Value of Things: Prehistoric to Contemporary Commodities in the Maya Region (with Tom Guderjan).
 She also published Chicle: Chewing Gum of the Americas: From the Ancient Maya to William Wrigley (with Gillian P. Schultz).
-She is currently working on co-authored volume with John Gust called Rum in the Yucatán: Cane Knives, Cantinas and Cancun that should come out in 2019, as well as an edited volume with Tom Guderjan on prehistoric to contemporary Maya boundaries and the manipulation of space entitled The Ties that Bind and the Walls that Divide: Prehistoric to Contemporary Maya Manipulation of Social Space.
+She is currently working on co-authored volume with John Gust called Sugarcane and Rum: The Bittersweet History of Labor and Life on the Yucatán Peninsula, that will come out in spring of 2020, as well as an edited volume with Tom Guderjan on prehistoric to contemporary Maya boundaries and the manipulation of space entitled The Ties that Bind and the Walls that Divide: Prehistoric to Contemporary Maya Manipulation of Social Space.

 Fedick, Scott L., Jennifer P. Mathews, and Kathryn Sorensen.
 2012.
 “Cenotes as Conceptual Boundary Markers at the Ancient Maya Site of T’isil, Quintana Roo, Mexico.”
 Mexicon Volume XXXIV (No. 5): 118-123.